Estimated Project Value: €2.1 billion

 The WBIF will support North Macedonia in implementing key objectives of the Economic and Investment Plan for the Western Balkans by 2024, including:

-Out of the 23 supported projects, 10 are being implemented and 13 are at various stages of preparation.
+Out of the 24 projects supported, 10 are being implemented and 14 are at various stages of preparation.
 In addition, North Macedonia has benefited from regional projects and initiatives funded by the WBIF, such as the Regional Energy Efficiency Programme for the Western Balkans (REEP and REEP Plus) and the Western Balkan Enterprise Development and Innovation Facility (EDIF).

 Orient/East-Med Corridor: North Macedonia – Albania CVIII Road Interconnection, Bukojcani – Kicevo Subsection, (c) EU.
 12.9 km-long motorway built according to modern safety standards.